 Questions of race, geopolitics, power, and psychological violence are foregrounded through an examination of text, history, and memory.
 In doing so, Bickle draws our attention to the existence of alternate stories, those buried beneath the weight of dominant narratives, and the consequences of their subsequent erasure.

 Bickle’s work has been exhibited extensively across the globe, participating in biennales from Havana (Cuba) and Venice (Italy) through to Dakar (Senegal); Johannesburg (South Africa); and Bamako (Mali).
-Her work was also included in Simon Njami’s renowned travelling exhibition Africa Remix from 2004 to 2007.
+Her work was also included in Simon Njami’s renowned traveling exhibition Africa Remix from 2004 to 2007.

 Berry Bickle works are featured in the Zeitz MOCAA exhibition, Five Bhobh – Painting at the End of an Era (2018 – 2019).